udzura/slides/rubykaigi2025/index.md

 # Hello from Matz-yama!

 <!--
 This is a first time for me to visit Matsuyama!
+I'm really excited to be here.
 -->

 ----